sanpetaa/calkoo_automated/README.md

 If any change on the webpage will happen
 And if  multipliers will not be equivalent to the VAT rates Then the calculation would be wrong.
-These informations are necessery for my first testcase.
+These pieces of information are necessary for my first test case.

 # GLOBAL BLUE - HOMEWORK

 Background info
-Calkoo introduced a simple online VAT calculator for calculating tax on their website:
+Calkoo introduced a simple online VAT calculator for calculating the tax on their website:

 http://www.calkoo.com/?lang=3&page=8

 ##### User story
-As a traveller, I want to calculate the various purchase/tax amounts to verify that my shop receipt is correct, and the merchant correctly charged the VAT for my recently bought items.
+As a traveler, I want to calculate the various purchase/tax amounts to verify that my shop receipt is correct, and the merchant correctly charged the VAT for my recently bought items.

 ##### ACCEPTANCE CRITERIA